docwire/docwire/README.md

     - DetectSentiment: Analyze and detect sentiment in text.
     - AnalyzeData: Perform data analysis on text content.
     - Chat: Conduct chat-based interactions and conversations.
+- Supports multiple LLM models: gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-3.5-turbo-1106, gpt-4, gpt-4-32k and gpt-4-1106-preview (world events up to April 2023, 128k context window that can fit more than 300 pages of text in a single prompt).
+More are coming.
 - Equipped with a high-grade, scriptable, and trainable OCR that has LSTM neural networks-based character recognition
 - Incremental parsing returning data as soon as they are available
 - Cross-platform: Linux, Windows, MacOSX, and more to come